nubsuki/CyberpunkModManager/README.md

 **Warning: Uninstalling Mods May Break Your Game**

-Uninstalling mods using this tool is designed to keep a log of installed files.
+Uninstalling mods using this tool is designed to keep a log of installed files and Remove them according to extraction.
 However, it may not always perfectly remove every related file and could potentially disrupt your game.
-If you’re experienced and know what you're doing, you can review the log files and manually edit them if needed.
-Even then, I do not recommend uninstalling mods through this tool due to potential risks.
+If you’re experienced and know what you're doing, you can review the `log.json` and `extractedFile.json` files and manually edit them if needed.

 **Recommended Approach:**